A lower bound on the stable 4-genus of knots: Example: Twist Knots

 To evaluate the remaining sum, we distinguish two cases.
 If $(p-1)/2$ is even, then

 On the other hand, if $(p-1)/2$ is odd, then

-Putting this into the equation $(\ddagger)$ above and simplifying further, we overall obtain
+Putting this into the equation \cref{eq:tkl1} above and simplifying further, we overall obtain

 Note that $p = 2$ cannot occur since $4n+1$ is always odd, so we covered all cases above.
-It is not hard to see that $L \geq 0$ for all primes $p \geq 3$.
-Therefore, we can apply Theorem \ref{mainthm} and obtain the following.
+It is not hard to see that $L_1 \geq 0$ for all primes $p \geq 3$.
+Moreover, all Levine-Tristram signatures of twist knots vanish, hence we can apply \cref{mainthm} and obtain the following.

 \begin{cor} Let $K_n$ be the twist knot with $n \in \mathbb{N}\backslash\{0,2\}$ full right hand twists and $p$ a prime dividing $4n+1$.
 Then